waves-of-intelligence/Tingbot-shutdown/README.md

 # Tingbot-shutdown
-Simple app for shutting down your properly.
+Simple app for shutting down your tingbot properly.
 Feel free to contribute to this project.